 Library cards are free to anyone who lives, works, or attends school in the following townships or cities:

-Aurora, Bradford – West Gwillimbury, Georgina, King, Markham, Newmarket, Richmond Hill, Uxbridge, Vaughan and Whitchurch-Stouffville.
+Aurora, Bradford – West Gwillimbury, East Gwillimbury, Georgina, King, Markham, Newmarket, Richmond Hill, Uxbridge, Vaughan and Whitchurch-Stouffville.

 Patrons outside of these areas are charged a non-resident fee.
 Current identification providing name, permanent address and phone number must be presented:

 Adult (18 + years of age)

 Driver’s license, employee identification, utility bill, personal cheque or any other source of information that gives the patron’s name and current address (preferably photo ID)

 Driver’s license, bill (cell phone), report card with address, pay stub or direct deposit stub, bank statement, magazine subscription, student identification card

 Child (0 – 13 years of age)

 Parent’s identification and signature of parent on registration form

 Note: Please contact the library for information regarding cards for Group Home residents

 Don’t have a library card but want to download ebooks and other online content?